henon/SliceAndDice/README.md

 <code>ArraySlice&lt;T&gt;</code> is a lightweight wrapper around indexable .NET data structures like <code>T[]</code> or <code>IList&lt;T&gt;</code> for creating arbitrary N-dimimensional views of the data as well as views of (sparse) sub-sections of ArraySlices without copying the underlying data.

+## Motivation

+<code>ArraySlice&lt;T&gt;</code> is inspired by the array data structure of the popular Python library [NumPy](https://www.numpy.org/) which allows to create N-dimensional views of the original array and allows to work with slices without copying. <code>ArraySlice&lt;T&gt;</code> implements the same slicing syntax as NumPy.
+In contrast to NumPy, however, <code>ArraySlice&lt;T&gt;</code> does not offer any numerical computation functions.
+It merely focuses on the view and slicing mechanics in order to remain small and light-weight.
+If you are interested in a full C# port of NumPy take a look at the [NumSharp](https://github.com/SciSharp/NumSharp) which, I also contribute to.
+The view mechanics and the slicing algorithm of <code>ArraySlice&lt;T&gt;</code> are one of my main contributions to NumSharp.

 ## Use Cases
 ### Working with sub-sections of an array efficiently
 Similar to <code>ArraySegment&lt;T&gt;</code>, <code>Span&lt;T&gt;</code> or <code>Memory&lt;T&gt;</code>, you can create views of array sections with <code>ArraySlice&lt;T&gt;</code>.
 But it can do a lot more than the other solutions: